DIAL Solihull is now able to support parents with child Disability Living Allowance claims, renewals and related benefits.

 Donna Dind – Supported Business Placement Team Leader

 Tel: 07920 793942 or 0121 711 1044

-The Community Enterprise for Success Project is receiving up to £150,000 of funding from the England European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The Department for Communities and Local Government is the Managing Authority for ERDF.
-Established by the European Union ERDF funds help local areas stimulate their economic development by investing in projects which will support innovation, businesses, create jobs and local community regenerations.
-For more information visit : https://www.gov.uk/european-growth-funding
+The Community Enterprise for Success Programme is part-financed by the European Union through the European Regional Development Fund Programme.
+The Department for Communities and Local Government is the Managing Authority for the European Regional Development Fund, which is one of the funds established by the European Union to help local areas stimulate their economic development by investing in projects which will support local businesses and create jobs.
+For more information visit www.communities.gov.uk/erdf